 MArch & BArch., Universitat Politecnica de Catalunya, Escola Tecnica Superior d’Arquitectura

-Laia Mogas-Soldevila is an Assistant Professor of Graduate Architecture and Director of DumoLab Research at the Stuart Weitzman School of Design.
-Laia's research focuses on new material practices bridging science, engineering and the arts.
-Her pedagogy supports theory and applied methods understanding cultural, industrial, economical, and ecological aspects of materials and materialization in architecture.
+Laia Mogas-Soldevila is an Assistant Professor of Graduate Architecture and Director of DumoLab Research at the Stuart Weitzman School of Design, University of Pennsylvania.
+Laia's research focuses on new sustainable material practices bridging science, engineering and the arts.
+Her broader pedagogy supports novel theory and applied methods understanding materials and materialization in architecture.
 She has built scholarship over the past ten years reconsidering matter as a fundamental design driver and partnering with scientists to redesign it towards unprecedented capabilities.
-She holds an interdisciplinary doctorate bridging materials science, engineering, and design from Tufts University School of Engineering, two master's degrees from the Massachusetts Institute of Technology, and is a licensed architect with a minor in Fine Arts by the Polytechnic University of Catalonia School of Architecture.
+Laia holds an interdisciplinary doctorate bridging materials science, biomedical engineering, and design from Tufts University School of Engineering, two master's degrees from the Massachusetts Institute of Technology, and is a licensed architect with a minor in Fine Arts by the Polytechnic University of Catalonia School of Architecture.

 Read an interview between Mogas-Soldevila and Design Weekly.

 Mogas-Soldevila, L. (2023) "Low Energy Adaptive Biological Material Skins from Nature to Buildings".
 Chapter in Advanced Materials in Smart Building Skins for Sustainability: Nano to Macroscale, Julian Wang Ed., Springer-Nature (upcoming).